oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

     src_dir[:dst_dir]

-If no dst_dir is specified, the src_dir will be mounted inside the chroot with the same path it has outside.
+If no dst_dir is specified, the src_dir will be mounted inside the chroot with the same path it has outside.<br>

+In order to build with docker please add the following mount to your **.mounts** file:

+    /var/run/docker.sock:/var/run/docker.sock

 Extra note on dependencies